Lorentz86/SQL_Powershell_QueryMonitoring/README.md

 Database should have WhoisActive installed.
 See http://whoisactive.com/ or install DBAtools and Install-DbaWhoIsActive -sqlinstance sqlserver -database databasename.
 See https://dbatools.io/.

 # Permissions
-Make sure the users had permissions to do queries on the database.
+Make sure the user that the script wil run under has permissions to do queries on the database.

 # Trigger explanation
 I don't work continuously with the actual software that uses the SQL server.
 So to only get logs when users experience 'lag' in the software.
 There needs to be a user based triger.